miketang84/sapper/README.md

 - Sappers only processes small request and response (with small request body, returning small response body) now;
 - Three level granularity (global, module, function handler) middleware controller and unified middleware presentation;
 - Typesafe abstraction, keep the same spirit with hyper;
-- For easy use, will supply some convenient macros to help write business logic;
+- For easy using, will supply some convenient macros to help write business logic;

 ## TODO